 - swelling of the face, hands or feet (peripheral oedema)

 - wheezing, difficulty in breathing (bronchospasm, exacerbation of asthma, respiratory failure, pulmonary distress)

 - severe and sudden onset of pinkish, itchy swellings on the skin, also called hives or nettlerash (urticaria)

 These hypersensitivity reactions can be very serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.

-Store CILOQUIN® in a cool dry place where the temperature stays below 25°C. It is not necessary to store CILOQUIN® in the refrigerator.
-Do not freeze.
+Do not refrigerate or freeze.
 Cold ear drops may hurt your ear(s) or cause temporary dizziness.

 Do not carry the ear drops in pockets of your clothes.

 Do not leave the cap off the bottle for any length of time to avoid contaminating the ear drops.

 Keep it where children can not reach it.

 A locked cupboard at least one-and a half meters above the ground is a good place to store medicines.